Hours of Operation

 Touro Synagogue

 Designed by renowned colonial architect Peter Harrison and dedicated in 1763, Touro Synagogue is considered one of the most architecturally distinguished buildings of 18th century America.
-Designated a National Historic Site in 1946, it serves as home to Congregation Jeshuat Israel and each year greets thousands of visitors who come to hear its remarkable story.
+Designated a National Historic Site in 1946, it serves as home to Congregation Ahavath Israel and each year greets thousands of visitors who come to hear its remarkable story.

 Patriots Park